OpenClassrooms/CodeGenerator/README.md

   }
 }
 ```
-The script creates a file named `oc_code_generator.yml` at the root of the project.
-The script will ask you interactively for parameters
+The script creates a file named `oc_code_generator.yml` at the root of the project, and will ask you interactively for parameters
-which are missing in the parameters file, using the value of the dist file as default value, as follows:
+which are missing in the parameters file, using the values of the dist file as default values, as follows:

 ```yaml
 parameters: